As an Amazon Associate Conductscience Inc earns revenue from qualifying purchases

-Flapping tremors: ask the patient to outstretch arms and dorsiflex hands at wrists.
+- Flapping tremors: ask the patient to outstretch arms and dorsiflex hands at wrists.
 Jerky movements of the hands occur due to flexion and extension of the wrists and fingers.
-Flapping tremors can be caused by the respiratory, renal, hepatic or cardiac failure.
+Flapping tremors can be caused by respiratory, renal, hepatic, or cardiac failure.

 Tics or Habit Spasms

 These are repetitive and stereotyped movements with the same movement being repeated again and again.

 These are semi-purpose movements which look like fragments of normal movements but are repeated in a disorderly manner.
 These occur in Huntington’s chorea and rheumatic fever (Sydenham’s chorea).

 These are slow writhing movements which primarily affect the distal parts of the limbs.

 These are the sudden shock like contractions that involve one or more muscles or a whole limb.
 These are usually features of epilepsy.

 There are sudden, violent, throwing movements of the limbs on one side.
 They occur due to the lesion in the contralateral subthalamic nucleus.

 These are similar to the athetoid movements but involve the proximal parts of the limbs or trunk.
 These are also called torsion spasms.
 Spasmodic torticollis (in which repetitive rotatory movement of the head and neck to one side occurs) and dystonia musculorum deformans are examples of torsion spasms.